vigneshuvi/iOS-Signature-Capture/README.md

 # iOS Signature Capture

-iOS Signature Capture helps to capture the user signature and it supports both Objective-C and Swift languages.
+iOS Signature Capture helps to capture the user signature with name and date and it supports both Objective-C and Swift languages.

 ##Features :